 - Two references from employers, not from family members

-- Criminal Records Check (Vulnerable Sector)) with no findings of guilt
+- Criminal Record Check (Vulnerable Sector)) with no findings of guilt

 - Written verification of 40 volunteer or paid hours, preferably within the last 5 years, in a long-term care, mental health or suitable facility that addresses special client care needs.
 More Information

-- Standard First Aid and CPR Level C from a recognized First Aid/CPR Trainer.
+- Standard First Aid and CPR Level C from a recognized First Aid/CPR Provider

 - Valid Class 5 (cars and light trucks) driver’s license

 - Completion of an Immunization Verification Form (required after acceptance)

 - Résumé including work and volunteer experience with applicable dates, membership in groups, associations or athletics, awards and distinctions, and any other information about yourself relevant to the program